 Inheritance Tax planning

 We pride ourselves on being able to pass on our inheritance to our loved ones.
 We work hard throughout our lives to ensure they have a nest egg once we’re gone.
-However, without a comprehensive estate plan in place, there’s a risk some of your assets and wealth could end up in the hands of the revenue after you pass away, meaning your family and friends don’t benefit as favourably as they should.
+Without a comprehensive estate plan in place, there’s a risk some of your assets and wealth could end up in the hands of the revenue after you pass away.
+This means your family and friends don’t benefit as favourably as they should.

 Currently, the standard inheritance tax rate is 40 per cent, which is charged on the part of your estate that’s above a threshold of £325,000.

 There’s normally no Inheritance Tax to pay if either:

 - The value of the estate is below the £325,000 threshold

 - Everything above the £325,000 threshold is left to a spouse, civil partner, a charity or a community amateur sports club

 You should also bear in mind that if you give away your home to your children, including those who are adopted, fostered and any step children, your threshold may increase to £500,000.